Asphalt Shingles: Cost, Installation Tips, and Materials

 - They are not an environmentally friendly product as they are made out of petroleum by-products

 Asphalt Shingles Installation Tips

 Here are some valuable tips that will make your shingle installation a successful one:

-- Attic Ventilation- Almost every building code, requires to have proper attic ventilation, so be sure you are aware of your local building code requirements.
+- Attic Ventilation: Almost every building code requires proper attic ventilation, so be sure you are aware of your local building code requirements.

-- PPE- Lastly but not least, when installing roofing make sure all your crews are wearing the right PPE and all safety precautions have been taken, remember, safety first.
+- PPE: Last but not least, when installing roofing make sure all crew members are wearing the right PPE and all safety precautions have been taken.

 Asphalt Shingles Underlayment